U.S. Fish and Wildlife Service

 About the organization

-The U.S. Fish and Wildlife Service is the premier government agency dedicated to the conservation, protection, and enhancement of fish, wildlife and plants, and their habitats.
-We are the only agency in the federal government whose primary responsibility is the conservation and management of these important natural resources for the American public.
+The U.S. Fish and Wildlife Service is the oldest federal conservation agency, tracing its lineage back to 1871, and the only agency in the federal government whose primary responsibility is management of fish and wildlife for the American public.

-Or a combination of education and experience as listed above.
+D. A combination of education and experience as listed above

 Contact email: [email protected]